davidcsterratt/retistruct/docs/index.md

-Retistruct is an <a href="http://www.r-project.org">R</a> package to morph a flat surface with cuts (a dissected flat-mount retina) onto a curvilinear surface (the a standard retinal shape).
+Retistruct is an <a href="http://www.r-project.org">R</a> package to morph a flat surface with cuts (a dissected flat-mount retina) onto a curvilinear surface (a standard retinal shape).
 It can estimate the position of a point on the intact adult retina to within 8&deg; of arc (3.6% of nasotemporal axis).
 The coordinates in reconstructed retinae can be transformed to visuotopic coordinates.